Ankeet123/Ankeet123/README.md

 - 👋 Hi, I’m @Ankeet123
 - 👀 I’m interested in Web development, Machine learning and coding.
-- 🌱 I’m currently learning JavaScript and ML.
+- 🌱 I’m currently learning Nodejs and ML.
-- 💞️ I’m looking to collaborate on building a website using HTML, CSS, bootstrap, JavaScript.
+- 💞️ I am looking to work on interesting ML/DL application based projects as well as webd projects involving frontend and backend.
 - 📫 You can reach me at: -
     link to LinkedIn profile: https://www.linkedin.com/in/ankeet-524abc/
     gmail id: ankeetjena6@gmail.com